Sign-on and sign-off

 A sign-on (or start-up in Commonwealth countries except Canada) is the beginning of operations for a radio or television station, generally at the start of each day.
-It is the opposite of a sign-off (or closedown in Commonwealth countries except Canada), which is the sequence of operations involved when a radio or television station shuts down its transmitters and goes off the air for a predetermined period; generally, this occurs during the overnight hours although a broadcaster's digital specialty or sub-channels may sign-on and sign-off at significantly different times as its main channels.
+It is the opposite of a sign-off (or closedown in Commonwealth countries except Canada), which is the sequence of operations involved when a radio or television station shuts down its transmitters and goes off the air for a predetermined period; generally, this occurs during the overnight hours although a broadcaster's digital specialty or sub-channels may sign-on and sign-off at significantly different times than its main channels.

 Like other television programming, sign-on and sign-off sequences can be initiated by a broadcast automation system, and automatic transmission systems can turn the carrier signal and transmitter on/off by remote control.

 Sign-on and sign-off sequences have become less common due to the increasing prevalence of 24/7 broadcasting.
 However, some national broadcasters continue the practice; particularly those in countries with limited broadcast coverage.
 Stations may also sometimes close for transmitter maintenance, or to allow another station to broadcast on the same channel space.

 Sign-on/start-up

 Sign-ons, like sign-offs, vary from country to country, from station to station, and from time to time; however, most follow a similar general pattern.
 It is common for sign-ons to be followed by a network's early morning newscast, or their morning or breakfast show.

 Some broadcasters that have ceased signing on and signing off in favour of 24-hour broadcasting may perform a sign-on sequence at a certain time in the morning (usually between 4:00 and 7:00 a.m.) as a formality to signify the start of its operating day (in the United States, the broadcast logging day begins at 6:00 a.m. local time).
+These may be the switchover from network-provided overnight programming to the early morning newscast, which is the first live program of the day.